 - The university as a whole (Uniform Undergraduate Degree Requirements).

 - The college through which the degree is conferred.

 - The particular degree program in which the student is working.

-Students should familiarize themselves with all three sets of requirements that must be fulfilled before the degree is granted.
+- Students should familiarize themselves with all three sets of requirements that must be fulfilled before the degree is granted.

-Additional information on any of the civil and environmental engineering programs or Texas Tech University may be obtained by contacting:
+Additional information on any of the Civil, Environmental, and Construction Engineering programs or Texas Tech University may be obtained by contacting:

 Texas Tech University is committed to the principle that in no aspects of its programs shall there be differences in the treatment of persons because of race, creed, national origin, age, sex, or disability, and that equal opportunity and access to facilities shall be available to all.